juanprietob/clusterpost/src/couch-provider/README.md

 ## Usage

+### Standalone usage, codename is always optional, if not provided it will use the 'default' name in your configuration
 ----
 	//Multiple db configuration, namespace is optional, you can add multiple namespaces by providing an array var couchdbconfig = {